ai-phi/ai-phi.github.io/src/content/blog/2024-03-28-session-13-intro-to-dl-pt2.md

 session: true
 ---

 This is the second part of Stefan Lattner's (Sony CSL) historic and technical build-up towards the state of the art of Deep Learning.
-This is an accessible presentation that is suitable for a non-technical audience.
+This is an accessible presentation, that is suitable for a non-technical audience, while also providing original insights to a technical audience.

+If you missed the previous session, you're warmly invited to check the slides from [session 12](session-12-intro-dl).

 ## Details